gcstaublin/command-center/src/pages/posts/welcome.md

 When I received the challenge Tuesday morning, I read it a few times.
 I went for a long walk and talked to myself alot.
 I quickly decided I wanted to talk to some real users, and see how they use Basecamp on daily basis.

-My wife and her team at Curry College use Basecamp so I was easily able to have a few conversations from Tuesday evening to Thursday afternoon.
+My wife and her team at Curry College use Basecamp so I was easily able to have a few conversations by Thursday afternoon.

-In the first couple days, there wasn't a lot of _design_ happening outside of lots of notes scribbled on paper, as well as really low-fi pen sketches on paper.
+Over the first couple days, there wasn't a lot of _design_ happening outside of scribbled notes and low-fi ink sketches.
+I guess the real design process kicked off Friday.

 ![ A test image](../../images/sketches-notes.png)

 ### Design + Build (Days 4 – 7)

 Most design was done in the browser.
-I did some basic sketches in Figma, but the only real bit of visual design I worked out was fleshing out how the horizontal card would look and act.
+I did some rough sketches in Figma to get a sense where I thought I wanted to go.
+The only real bit of visual design I worked out in Figma was fleshing out how the horizontal card (below) would look and act.

 ![ A test image](../../images/horizontal-card.png)

 ### Not feeling the vibe

 For the bits of design I created in Figma, like the horizontal card, I attempted to upload a screen shot of my design into Vercel's v0.
 This was an interesting experiment.
-It quickly spit something out that I could quickly see in a browser.
-But, I probably spent more time re-writing and re-naming and re-structing that code, that I don't think it was worth the effort.
+It quickly spit something out something I could see in the browser.
+But, I probably spent more time re-writing and re-naming and re-structing that code than if I'd skipped this experiment.
+As interesting as the AI tools are, in this case, it didn't feel worth the effort.

-The Resizer JS **is** copy pasta.
+On the other hand, The Resizer JS **is** copy pasta.
 I looked at it a couple times, thinking I'd take a crack at rewriting it, but more prevailing priorities took precedence.
 I seriously considered just ripping that out, but left it in as a conceptual idea, even if it doesn't represent _my work_.

 ## Name change